 Expectations of our Governors

 General Meetings of the College and Ordinary Meetings of the Governors are arranged well in advance, and all Governors are expected to make attendance a priority in view of the responsibilities involved.
 Governors usually meet 4 times a year in College in person.
 There may be extraordinary meetings to deal with special business, and these are normally held online.
-Every few years there is also an Away Day for a deeper examination of strategy or a particular area of College Governors’ responsibilities.
+Every few years they would also be an Away Day for a deeper examination of strategy or a particular area of College Governors’ responsibilities.

-In addition there are several Committees for the Governors to focus on particular areas of College governance, such as Finance, Audit, Estates, Development, Remuneration.
+There are also several Committees for the Governors to focus on particular areas of College governance, such as Finance, Audit, Estates, Development, Remuneration.
 In line with their skill set and expertise, Governors are encouraged to take part in one of these.
 There are some ad hoc bodies, such as panels for appeals or grievances, recruitment, and short-term project groups.
 Governors are also encouraged to stand ready to serve on them as needed.

 Governors must be prepared to undertake training for their role.
 Some of this training, such as Safeguarding, is a statutory requirement.
-For more details and access to training modules and resources, see: St Chad’s College Governors – Home (sharepoint.com) – Induction & Training.
+For more details and access to training modules and resources, a Governors’ Portal is available HERE on the St Chad’s College website.

 Governors are required to act at all times in the best interests of the College (even if nominated by groups within College, or by the University, or a sponsoring Diocese), and regardless of any other interest.
-Duties and responsibilities are set out in the Charity Commission’s guidance, available at St Chad’s College Governors – Home (sharepoint.com) – The Essential Trustee.
+Duties and responsibilities are set out in the Charity Commission’s guidance, available on the Governors’ Portal.

 Governors are also expected to support the College Strategy, and to uphold the College’s Memorandum and Articles of Association and the College Statutes, in keeping with the accountability due to the Charity Commission, the National Audit Office and the Office for Students.
-For further details and documentation, see St Chad’s College Governors – Home (sharepoint.com)
+For further details and documentation, see the Governors’ Portal.

 Governors are entitled to the reimbursement of reasonable expenses incurred on College business by prior agreement with the Chair of Governors or the Treasurer on production of the relevant receipts and vouchers, and always providing that these expenses may not be claimed from any other source.